Introduction: Food Business Operators

 Once the license is obtained by the food business operator, it becomes his responsibility that the registration certificate must be displayed prominently at the place of the food business.
 In addition, it must be highlighted that the license that is obtained can stand cancelled or suspended if the licensing authority is of the opinion that the food business operator has failed to abide by the set norms and laws.

 If at any time it is found out that the food business is being run without a proper license then in that case, the FBO would be liable to imprisonment which can extend to six months and also would include a fine which can extend upto Rs five lakhs.

 Every FBO, irrespective of its nature, is entrusted with the role and responsibility of sticking to the practices that preach hygiene.
 Hence, it is highly important that they follow the footsteps of good sanitary habits that ensure food safety.

 Food Business Types and the Required Licenses

-There are different kinds of food businesses who either require the registration or state or central food license depending on the nature of the business.
+There are different kinds of food businesses that either require registration or state or central food license depending on the nature of the business.
 Given below are the food business kinds and the licenses they need.

 - Petty food business: This category constitutes the small thelas and hawkers.
-They usually consist of the small juice shops and the temporary establishment of selling food.
+They usually consist of small juice shops and the temporary establishment of selling food.
 Their annual turnover must lie upto Rs twelve lakh.
-These petty food businesses require the registration certificate and the required fees per annum stands at Rs 100.
+These petty food businesses require a registration certificate and the required fees per annum stand at Rs 100.

 Food Business Operators: Guidelines to be Followed

-The food business operators must make sure that they comply to certain guidelines prior t o setting up their business, some of them are listed below:
+The food business operators must make sure that they comply to certain guidelines prior t o setting up their business, some of which are listed below: